hamidghaedi/RNA-seq-survival-analysis/README.md

 #### RNA-seq data scaling and encoding

+*Creditis of function codes goes to @Tris Biostar

 To use gene expression matrix in survival analysis usually we encode genes as high or low expressed genes.
 To do so both fold change and z-score are fine.
 However due to retaining heterogeneity in data the latter is preferred.
 General formoula for calculating z-score is as